Context Windows in Large Language Models: The Memory That Shapes AI

 What Consumes Context Space

-Each element consumes valuable token space, and when the limit is approached, models typically prioritize more recent information, potentially "forgetting" earlier details.
+Each element consumes valuable token space.
+When the limit is approached, models typically prioritize more recent information, "forgetting" earlier details.

 The Tokenization Challenge